stnguyen/dots-connector/README.md

 // [0,1,2,...]
 ```

-It returns a an array of points because the algorithm requires adding small random noise to the original points, and also sort the points horizontally from left to right.
+It returns an array of points because the algorithm requires adding small random noise to the original points, and also sort the points horizontally from left to right.

 ## Install